Post

 000002.sst -> banana@4 Delete = tombstone

-Get("banana") returns not found because the newer tombstone wins.
+Get("banana") returns not found because the newer tombstone (on-disk) wins.

 That is the whole rule: newest visible fact wins, and reads now know how to reach disk.